SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/grammar/gramics/encoded-in-specific-pos/mainly-related-to-verbs.md

 ## grammatical person

-»⟮Grammatical person⟯« is ⟮＿the sm grammic feature category＿⟯ that encodes various sememe(s)/semic features related to ⟮＿personal deixis＿⟯.
+»⟮Grammatical person⟯« is ⟮＿the sm grammic fcategory＿⟯ that encodes various sememe(s)/semic features related to ⟮＿personal deixis＿⟯.
 ⟮＿Grammatical person＿⟯ is most frequently realized in ⟮personal pronouns⟯ and ⟮verbs⟯ ^but sometimes also in other places
 ⟮Most languages⟯ distinguish ⟮three⟯ ⟮＿grammatical person＿⟯ ⟮＿grammemes＿⟯.